January 12, 2018

 Jan Wyatt, senior executive director of nursing and health professions at SNHU, said the summit served to kick-off SNHU's nursing and health profession's Diversity Series.
 Focusing on the Latino/Latina population also made sense.
 "It's incumbent on us as a nursing and health professions team to understand the needs of a diverse market," he said.
 "We're becoming a diverse population of consumers and providers of healthcare services.
 On the leading edge of that transition are Latinas.
 If we don't understand, how do we educate?"

 Hispanic nurses are particularly underrepresented in the field compared to their numbers in the greater U.S. workforce.
 Out of more than 3.2 million registered nurses in the U.S. in 2015, just 206,000 were Latino, according to the Campaign for Action.
 More than 2.3 million identified as White.
-That's with Hispanics making up 16 percent of the overall workforce, a figure expected to grow as Hispanics are projected to account for half of new employees entering the workforce by 2025, according to a report by the Society for Human Resource Management and the Congressional Hispanic Caucus Institute.
+That's with Hispanics making up 16% of the overall workforce, a figure expected to grow as Hispanics are projected to account for half of new employees entering the workforce by 2025, according to a report by the Society for Human Resource Management and the Congressional Hispanic Caucus Institute.

 Dr. Raul Galarza, assistant vice president of enrollment support services at SNHU, has researched how higher education institutions can better serve diverse student populations by increasing cultural awareness among its student support teams.
 Many of his conclusions, he said, can be applied to a healthcare setting.